 When you want to work on a task, you can select it in the item list and claim it so that everyone will know you are working on it.
 Once you have claimed a task, other actions may become available for you to perform on that task; in particular, taking a decision about whether or not an application is successful.
 When you no longer need to work on the task, you can release it so that it can be assigned to someone else.

 You can claim a task that is not already assigned to anyone, thereby assigning it to you, but you can’t claim a task that has already been assigned to someone else.
 Also, you can't use the Claim action to assign a task to someone else, only to yourself.
 To assign a task to someone else, you need to have access to the Assign action, normally only available to managers and supervisors.

 You can release a task that is assigned to you, but you can’t release a task that is assigned to someone else.
 Releasing a task returns it to the pool of unassigned tasks in the item list, allowing it to be assigned to someone else.

-When you have all the information you need about a task, you can take a decision.
+When you have all the information you need about a task, you can take a decision on the task's outcome.
 Taking a decision on a task completes the task and moves it along in its life cycle.

-The Decision action is available only from the Details page, and only for tasks that are assigned to you; you cannot take a decision for a task that is assigned to someone else.
+The Decision action is available only from the Details page in the Process space, and only for tasks that are assigned to you; you cannot take a decision for a task that is assigned to someone else.
 When you take a decision, you must provide both the decision (representing some outcome, assessment or result) and a note supporting the decision.
 The note is important because it helps others to understand how you arrived at your decision.

-If you don’t have all the information you need to complete the decision right now, you can click Save to save the information you have entered and complete the decision later.
-Subsequently, when you are ready to complete the decision, return to the Decision window, update the Decision and Note as required, and then click Submit to record the decision you have made.
+If you don’t have all the information you need to complete the decision right now, you can click Save (at step 6) to save the information you have entered and complete the decision later.
+Subsequently, when you are ready to complete the decision, repeat the necessary steps above to return to the Decision window, update the Decision and Note as required, and then click Submit to record the decision you have made.